SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

     Output similar to:
     On branch master
-    Your branch is ahead of 'origin/master' by 2 commits.
+    Your branch is ahead of 'origin/master' by 1 commit.
       (use "git push" to publish your local commits)

     nothing to commit, working directory clean